5 great dogs in Square Enix videogamesWe pick out 5 powerful pooches in this mutts-read article!

 Sant’ Angelo di Roma - FINAL FANTASY VIII

-A lot of fans are excited to reunite with Squall, Selphie, Quistis and the rest of the team when FINAL FANTASY VIII Remastered launches on September 3, 2019.
-But there is an extra, often overlooked, member of the party that we’re particularly excited to see in HD: Angelo.
+A lot of fans think fondly on Squall, Zell, Quistis and the rest of the FINAL FANTASY VIII's gang of SeeD-y heroes.
+But there's an extra, often overlooked, member of the party that we think is particularly worthy of recognition: Angelo.

 Sant’ Angelo di Roma, to give her full name, is Rinoa’s faithful hound and constant companion.
 She’s a regular source of comfort to the troubled resistance fighter, not to mention super-adorable.